Galija: Progressive rock years (1977–1983)

 In 1980, the band released their second album, Druga plovidba (The Second Sail), produced by Gordi leader Zlatko Manojlović.
 The songs were composed by Nenad, and the lyrics were written by Predrag Milosavljević–who also provided backing vocals, this time as an official member of the group–with the exception of the song "U suton" ("At Twiglight"), composed on a poem by Dobriša Cesarić.
 The band promoted the album in their home city with a concert in Čair Hall, with Zlatko Manojlović making a guest appearance on stage.
 During the summer, Galija held a number of concerts in student seaside resort in Makarska; during nine following years they would continue to hold regular concerts in the town.
 In 1980, the band also performed at the Split Festival, playing at Stari plac stadium alongside Azra, Metak, Drago Mlinarec, Generacija 5, Senad od Bosne, Aerodrom, Dado Topić and other acts.
 In Zenica, the band performed at the Bilino Polje Stadium alongside Riblja Čorba, Maja Odžaklievska, Davorin Popović, Aerodrom, YU Grupa and Vatreni Poljubac, on a concert organized as a celebration of Radio Zenica's 11th anniversary.
 During this period of their career, Galija achieved huge success with the audience in the Yugoslav republic of Bosnia and Herzegovina, and until the outbreak of Yugoslav Wars, the republic would be the home of Galija's largest fanbase.
 The Yugoslav press, although mostly critical of the band's second album, praised their concerts, especially Nenad Milosavljević's charismatic on-stage appearance.
 In late 1980, Pavlović left the band to serve his stint in the Yugoslav Army, and was temporarily replaced by Zoran Stamenković (later of Kerber fame), and the band was also joined by new guitarist Branislav "Bane" Radulović.
 In 1981, the band performed, alongside Pomaranča, Tunel, Radomir Mihajlović Točak, Piloti, Bulevar, Siluete and other acts, at the second edition of Belgrade Rock Festival in Pionir Hall, playing in front of approximately 10,000 people.

 In early 1982, the group released the album Ipak verujem u sebe (Nevertheless I Believe in Myself).
 The album brought hit ballads "Još uvek sanjam" ("I'm Still Dreaming") and "Burna pijana noć" ("Stormy Drunken Night").
 The album was recorded with Ljubomir Mišić playing the drums.
-At the beginning of 1982, Pavlović's army service was over and he rejoined the band.
+By early 1982, Pavlović's army service had finisihed and he rejoined the band.
 Soon after, Galija performed as the opening band at Joe Cocker's concert in Belgrade's Pionir Hall in Belgrade.
 In early 1983, they toured Bosnia and Herzegovina with Buldožer, and on 10 June 1983 they held a large concert at Belgrade's Tašmajdan Stadium with Belgrade jazz rock band Potop (The Flood) and Niš hard rock band Kerber as the opening acts.
 Soon after the concert, Potop leader, keyboardist Aleksandar "Saša" Lokner, became Galija's new keyboardist.
-At the end of 1983, Galija were polled "The Best Live Act on the Shore" by Split youth.
+In late 1983, owing to their Makarska concerts, Galija were polled "The Best Live Act on the Shore" by Split youth.